Attention Sinks in Diffusion Language Models: Analysis of Attention Sinks in Masked Diffusion Language Models

 \paragraph{\dream} showcases a sink behaviour that follows primarily a positional rather than a semantic pattern.
 Unlike \llada, \dream's sinks often originate at the rightmost masked token and shift leftward as tokens are progressively unmasked, regardless of the token content, as we show in \Cref{fig:dream_moving}.
 This right-to-left migration is most prominent in early layers and creates a dynamic attention flow that follows the unmasking frontier.
 This positional nature of \dream's sinks likely stems from its initialization from a pre-trained autoregressive model.
 The inherited representations may be less refined for bidirectional attention, causing the model to rely on positional cues rather than semantic content for sink formation. \dream's positional bias represents a difference from \llada's semantic approach and suggests that initialization strategy and positional embeddings significantly influences attention organization in diffusion models~\citep{rusciogeometric}. \paragraph{\mmada} presents the most stable sink behaviour among the three models, with sinks that are generally static and less frequent.
 When sinks do manifest they often remain fixed at their initial positions throughout the entire generation process, as we show in \Cref{fig:mmada_fixed}.
 The model exhibits minimal moving sinks, with most layers showing no clear sink patterns at all.
 This stability contrasts with the dynamic patterns in \llada and \dream, potentially reflecting \mmada's different multimodal training data.
 The static nature of \mmada's sinks more closely resembles traditional autoregressive models, though the bidirectional attention mechanism still allows for unique patterns not possible in causal models.
 For instance, in \Cref{fig:mmada_moving_sink} we show that a considerable amount of tokens shift their attention towards an already unmasked token from one step to the other.

-In \Cref{fig:overview} we show how sinks behave in different models.
+In \Cref{fig:overview} we show an example of the phenomena described previously for the different models.
 We select a specific head from each model and compare the position of the largest sink detected by our metric.
 We observe that while \mmada exhibits a mostly static sinking behaviour, sinks tend to shift position in \dream and \llada.
 More specifically, we observe that in \llada the sink tends to shift right as more blocks are denoised, while it moves from right to left in \dream.